There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - One of my older Redwood trees is weeping sap at the base of the trunk and looks bad.
 What should I do?

-- It's mid-April in Garrett Park, MD and all the trees around here, except the 30' tall hickory tree in my front yard, have leaves.
-Is it safe to assume the hickory tree is dead?
-We noticed last fall that more nuts than usual fell from the tree.
+- It's mid-April in Garrett Park, MD, and while all nearby trees have leaves, my 30' hickory tree hasn’t budded.
+Could it be dead, especially after more nuts than usual fell last fall?
 Could that have been a sign?

 - Can you prune evergreens?